 Chains, Dents and Dings

-If you have a newer piece of furniture that doesn't look as old and worn as you want, , but strong enough to leave dents or the imprints of the etching on the hammer head's face.
+If you have a newer piece of furniture that doesn't look as old and worn as you want, take a piece of chain to it, hitting it randomly to create dings.
+You can also use a hammer to tap it lightly, but strong enough to leave dents or the imprints of the etching on the hammer head's face.
 A wood chisel creates gouges, while setting a nail horizontally on the surface and tapping it lightly with a hammer creates distinct indentations.
 Textured hard surfaces leave interesting marks on the furniture.
 You may leave it as-is when you have created the look you want, or cover the piece with the milk-paint method, dry-brush technique or the stripper method.

 Prepare unfinished wood with a wood conditioner to help it absorb stain; cover it with the stain color of choice and let dry.
 It doesn't matter if the stain looks blotchy, as that will just add to its appeal.
 After the stain is dry, cover it with milk paint or use the dry-brush method to give it a distressed look.
 If you used milk paint, sand very lightly to avoid removing all the stain and paint.
 You can also use a putty knife or other scraper in place of sandpaper or a sanding block.